Robert F. Smith

 Professional Highlights

-Smith is the Founder, Chairman and CEO of Vista Equity Partners (Vista), a leading global investment firm.
 Since the company’s founding in 2000, Smith has directed the firm’s investment strategy, decisions, governance and investor relations.
-In 2023, Vista was recognized as the Global Technology Private Equity Firm of the Year by Private Equity International (PEI).
+In 2023, Vista was recognized as the Global Technology Private Equity Firm of the Year by Private Equity International.

 Smith began as an engineer, which is a dream he realized during his internship at Bell Labs.
 He started this internship opportunity while he was still in high school and continued to intern for the lab during his summers home from Cornell University.
 In 1985, he graduated with a B.S. in chemical engineering from Cornell University.

 Following his undergraduate studies, he worked as an engineer for various companies, including Kraft General Foods, where he earned four patents.
 In 1994, Smith earned his MBA from Columbia Business School.
 Following graduate school, he worked in technology investment banking for Goldman Sachs.
 In his time at the company, Smith oversaw mergers and acquisitions at tech giants like Apple, Yahoo! and Texas Instruments.
-He worked for Goldman Sachs until 2000, when he left to create Vista.
+He worked for Goldman Sachs until 2000, when he left to found Vista.

 Smith’s Awards, Honors and Memberships

 Throughout the years, Smith’s industry insights, accomplishments and philanthropy have been widely recognized and celebrated.
-In 2016, he was honored with the Congressional Black Caucus Foundation Chair’s Award.
-The next year, Forbes listed Smith as one of the 100 Greatest Living Business Minds.
-Several years later, he received the President’s Award from the United Negro College Fund (UNCF) and the Carnegie Medal of Philanthropy.
-Additionally, Smith was named to TIME100’s Most Influential People of 2020 list.
-Smith also received theGrio Philanthropy Award in 2022 and was an honoree of the George H.W.
-Bush Points of Light Awards in 2023.
+In recognition of Smith’s innovative approach to investing in software businesses and his leadership in the asset management industry, Forbes listed Smith as one of the 100 Greatest Living Business Minds in 2017.
+In 2019, he received the President’s Award from the United Negro College Fund (UNCF) and the Carnegie Medal of Philanthropy.
+Smith also received theGrio’s Philanthropy Icon Award and the National Arts Award from Americans for the Arts in 2022.
+He was an honoree of the George H.W.
+Bush Points of Light Awards and received an HBCU Impact Award in 2023.
+Two years later, Smith was named to TIME100’s “Most Influential People in Philanthropy” list.